 - Warm Compresses should be applied at least two times per day for 10-15 minutes to heat and loosen the oil in the eyelids to aid in expression of the oil from the glands.
 This can be accomplished in several ways.
 We recommend a commercially available microwave reheatable mask which can be purchased in our optical shop.
 Alternatively, a warm washcloth can also be used.

 - Eyelid scrubs are equally as important to remove the eyelid debris and crusted oil.
 Eyelid scrubs should be performed twice daily.
 We recommend a commercially prepared hypochlorous acid solution such as Ocusoft Hypochlor which is available in our optical shop.
 Alternatively, baby shampoo on a wet washcloth may be used as well.

 Depending on the severity of your blepharitis, limited use of antibiotic ointments, topical steroids, or cyclosporine may be necessary to control blepharitis.
 In some patients, oral antibiotics, such as doxycycline, may be helpful.

 If blepharitis is a concern, schedule an appointment with Drs.
 Campbell, Cunningham, Taylor & Haun.
 Our cornea specialists will development a treatment plan to effectively manage the condition, based on your personal needs.

 Persons Over Age 50 Should See An Eye Care Professional Every 2 years.

 Schedule your appointment today.
 Drs.
 Campbell, Cunningham, Taylor and Haun are standing by ready to offer personal care and state-of-the-art technology.

-Our offices in Knoxville, Farragut, Hardin Valley, Maryville and Sevierville are ready to help.
+Our offices in Knoxville, Farragut, Hardin Valley, Fountain City, Maryville, Oak Ridge, and Sevierville are ready to help.
 For an appointment, call (865) 584-0905.